Losing a loved one is a heart wrenching time for anyone.

 - If you’d rather stay in your own home we can organise a video call using Zoom or we can just talk on the phone.
 If there is sufficient space to allow for social distancing and you’re comfortable with it we can arrange a home visit.
 This is subject to constant review and may change as government guidance changes.

 - All of the paperwork can be sorted out electronically and we’ll help with that.

 - If you’d like to come and see your loved one you can.
-Let us know in advance and please keep it to 1 or 2 from the same household at a time.
+Let us know in advance and please keep it to 1 or 2 people preferably from the same household at a time.

 - We continue to ensure that everyone in our care is afforded every dignity including washing and dressing in their own clothes as required.

 - We offer a wide range of coffins from traditional wood to willow and beyond.

 - If you’d like the funeral cars to come to your home before the funeral or take a special route to the venue we can.
 Maybe you’d like to use a special vehicle, horse drawn hearse for example, we can make that happen.